hamishwillee/multidocsify_test/docs/README.md

 The `default.yml` specifies where the files are located and built to, and also includes `meta.yml` with additional settings.
 You can override these.

+## CI

+CI is github actions.
+Each PR and tag includes a zip containing the generated PDF in the associated CI reference in the Actions tab.

+## Docker

 If you need to build a new docker, update `Docker` and then run the following in the same directory.
 This assumes you are pushing to `jenosam/pandoc-with-fonts:latest`.